dankuri/dankuri/README.md

 - 👀 I’m interested in software development and contributing to oss
 - 🌱 I’m currently learning full-stack dev w/ go / typescript / vue / react / fastify / rust
 - 💞️ I’m looking to collaborate on creating cool projects
+- 💬 You can find me on discord: dankurius